 As a basepoint, I found this config.plist from RehabMan worked well as a jumping point (not to replace the main config.plist).

 I used the following kexts (In the EFI partition, in Clover/Kexts/Other):

 - Lilu, a dependency for almost all Hackintosh kexts.

 - VoodooPS2Controller, enables keyboard and trackpad.

 - NativeBacklight, MacOS detects display has adjustable brightness.

 Great.
-With the above, your keyboard, trackpad, battery and brightness now work.
+With the above, your keyboard, trackpad, audio, battery, brightness & wired network now work.

 Native backlighting took some jiggling to get working.
 RehabMan on TonyMac has a great guide to getting this working (I installed the kext into Clover, not MacOS).

 I’ve actually been finding the performance on this base-spec (inc. original hard drive) runs really well on MacOS.
 There are slowdowns, and I have not tried gaming on this machine, but nothing more than I would expect from a very old machine.
 Plus Apple tends to care for their ageing old Intel machines really well, so I’m not too surprised.